Chinchillas are mammals.

-My two-year-old son will handle her a little rougher (not dangerously) but sometimes have quick movements towards her, loud laughter and is just overall a little more intimidating for my chinchilla.
+My four-year-old son will handle her a little rougher (not dangerously) but sometimes make quick movements towards her, loud laughter, and is just overall a little more intimidating for my chinchilla.

 She hasn’t even urinated anywhere near us, except in a play area.
 Sometimes she will make a squatting motion and drop a small amount of urine in a corner away from us.

 Yes, chinchillas are smart and don’t pee right where they plan to interact, play, or in, on or around shelves or other cage housing items as we mentioned previously.

 Does Chinchilla Pee Smell?